cloudevents/spec/cloudevents/extensions/data-classification.md

 When an implementation supports this extension, then intermediaries and consumers MUST take these attributes into account and act accordingly to data regulations and/or internal policies in processing the event and payload.
-If intermediaries or consumers cannot meet such requirements, they MUST reject or ignore the event.
+If intermediaries or consumers cannot meet such requirements, they MUST reject and report an error through a protocol-level mechanism.

-If intermediaries or consumers are unsure on how to interpret these attributes, for example when they encounter an unknown classification level or data regulation, they MUST assume they cannot meet requirements and MUST reject or ignore the event.
+If intermediaries or consumers are unsure on how to interpret these attributes, for example when they encounter an unknown classification level or data regulation, they MUST assume they cannot meet requirements and MUST reject the event and report an error through a protocol-level mechanism.

 Intermediaries SHOULD NOT modify the `dataclassification`, `dataregulation`, and `datacategory` attributes.